-No. This product is not gluten free as it lists 13 ingredients that contain gluten and 2 ingredients could contain gluten depending on the source.
+No. This product is not gluten free as it lists 13 ingredients that contain gluten and 2 ingredients that could contain gluten depending on the source.
+We recommend contacting the manufacturer directly to confirm.

 Is Oroweat Grains Almighty Gluten Free?

-No. This product is not gluten free as it lists 13 ingredients that contain gluten and 2 ingredients could contain gluten depending on the source.
+No. This product is not gluten free as it lists 13 ingredients that contain gluten and 2 ingredients that could contain gluten depending on the source.
+We recommend contacting the manufacturer directly to confirm.

 Description